ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

    oc version
    ```
    {:pre}
-1. If the version does not match your cluster version, install the matching version by following [these instructions](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials#getting-started-common_shell).
-The shell is based on Linux.
+1. The version needs to be at minimum 4.6.x, otherwise install the latest version by following [these instructions](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials#getting-started-common_shell).
 5. Paste the login command you copied from the web console and hit Enter.
 Once logged-in using the `oc login` command, run the below command to see all the namespaces in your cluster
    ```sh
    oc get ns